Podcast Episode 105 Transcript – The Rego Brothers

-Ken: That’s not some Fox Fake new story.
+Ken: That’s not some Fox Fake news story.

 Mike: No, no, no. That was real.

-Ken: That’s true, currently developing the singing for Broadway and now, so you need partnership with how Broadway develop some of their bread with some of the monopoly.
-They’ve been producing partners on a ton of shows from The Vagina Monologues to Wicked and countless others and their entrepreneurial vision along the way so it stays in the market, create a merch company.
-And well now, they outlet half of Broadway attendees with t-shirts and paraphernalia.
+Ken: That’s true, currently developing the Sing for Broadway and now, a unique partnership with Hasbro to develop some of their brand and musicals some things including Monopoly.
+They’ve been producing partners on a ton of shows from The Vagina Monologues to Wicked and countless others and their entrepreneurial vision along the way saw space in the market, created a merch company, and well now, they outlet half of Broadway attendees with t-shirts and paraphernalia.
 And also there’s an Elfaba ornament, I just saw on a Christmas tree in the lobby here.
-So guy’s let’s start at the beginning, how did you get started with producing or even get bitten by the theatre bug.
+So guy’s let’s start at the beginning, how did you get started with producing or even get bitten by the theatre bug?